leekelleher/umbraco-bulk-user-admin/README.md

 ---

+## Additional Features

+Sorting of users by:
+	* Name
+	* Email
+	* User Type
+	* Active

+All columns are filterable.
+A partial match can be made against Name, Email or User Type.
+To filter Active status simply type "active" or "inactive".

+*Note:* The filter search term is invariant of culture and case.

 ## Contributing to this project

 Anyone and everyone is welcome to contribute.
 Please take a moment to review the [guidelines for contributing](CONTRIBUTING.md).